 Golden Globes drama winner the year you were born

-While you're waiting to find out which film will take the cake at this year's awards, scroll through the slideshow to find out who won the Golden Globes' Best Picture in Drama the year you were born, beginning with 1944.
+While the overall awards began in 1944, in 1952 the "best film" category was split into "drama" and "comedy."
+So scroll through the slideshow to find out who won the Golden Globes' Best Picture in Drama the year you were born, beginning with 1952.

 1952: A Place in the Sun